SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ![The DataService.ts file opened in Visual Studio Code](../../../../images/ng-intro-dataservice.png)

 In the previous code snippet you implement three types: the **ITodo** interface which represents a to do item in your application, the **IDataService** interface which defines the signature of the data service and the **DataService** class which is responsible for retrieving and manipulating to do items.
 The data service implements simple methods for adding and modifying to do items.
-Even though the operations are instantanenous, for consistency each CRUD function returns a promise.
+Even though the operations are instantaneous, for consistency each CRUD function returns a promise.

-Note, that in this tutorial to do items are stored in memory.
+In this tutorial to do items are stored in memory.
 You could however easily extend the solution to store items in a SharePoint List and use the data service to communicate with SharePoint using its REST API.

 ### Implement the controller

 Next, implement the controller that will facilitate communication between the view and the data service.
-In the **app** folder create a new file called **HomeController.ts** and paste the following code:
+In the **app** folder create a new file named **HomeController.ts** and paste the following code:

 ```ts
 import { IDataService, ITodo } from './DataService';